Luminism (American art style): History

-Contemporary luminism or Neoluminism
+Contemporary luminism

 Communion, oil and metal leaf on panel, by Steven DaLuz (2017?)

-Characteristics of luminism – such as majestic skies, calm waters, rarefied light, and magnificent landscapes also appear in contemporary American paintings from artists like James Doolin, April Gornik and Steven DaLuz.
+Characteristics of luminism—majestic skies, calm waters, rarefied light, and magnificent landscapes—also appear in contemporary American paintings from artists like James Doolin, April Gornik and Steven DaLuz.
 The influence of luminism can be seen in the works of several American experimental filmmakers including James Benning and Sharon Lockhart, particularly in Benning's Ten Skies (2004) and Lockhart's Double Tide (2009).